priyanshuchawda/farmer_automation/README.md

 # Smart Farmer Marketplace

 A Streamlit web application that provides a marketplace for farmers to list and rent out their tools and sell their crops.
-The application also features AI-powered recommendations using the Google Gemini API.
+The application also features AI-powered recommendations using the Google AI API.

 ## About the Project